 Baptism from page 6 within a two-week period in 2016.
-Harris was attending a lows within a two-week period in 2016.
 Harris was attending a baptism class with son, Quentin, when she realized she needed to repent of her sins.
 She then introduced the other two sons, Ma Khi and Que, to Christ.

-The baptisms were the first for Kingdom Life Fellowship, which was birthed out of a home-based Bible study with only three people.
-The Fellowship now has grown to 40 strong, seven of whom have been baptized.
+The baptisms were the first for Kingdom Life Fellowship, which was birthed out of a home-based Bible study with SEPTEMBER 29, 2018 👁 4:45- 9 P.M.